sQu4rks/intro_to_programmability/README.md

 Welcome to the FY20 edition of the partner interactive webinar (PIW) series focused on programmability.
 In this repository you will find a written version of the content covered during our 4 technical fundamentals sessions.

+This content is intended for you to follow along and try out.
+Programming is learned by doing so each section includes tips and tricks, common pitfalls and exercises with solutions for you to solve.

+> :warning: This is a common pitfall or warning.

+> :computer: This is an exercises.
+They might contain sample code that you need to extend upon like this:
+> ```python3
+> print("Hello {}")
+> ```

+> :wrench: Here you will find some background information.

 ## Sessions